 Fight Sleep Apnea with Help from Your Dentist

 Sleep apnea refers to a condition in which the soft tissue at the back of the throat collapses while an individual is asleep and obstructs their airway.
 Patients with this problem may also snore, sleep with their mouths open, and experience a lower quality of sleep.
 These symptoms can point to worsening oral health concerns.
-But your dentist can help you treat sleep apnea and prevent these issues.
+However, your dentist can help you treat sleep apnea and prevent these issues.

 A general practitioner may recommend sleep apnea treatment using a CPAP machine, but some people may not tolerate this system.
 For patients with mild sleep apnea, a dentist can construct a personalized mouthguard to be worn as they sleep.

 This mouthguard is designed to keep your jaw aligned in a position that stops the collapse of tissue at the back of the throat.
-Because it is custom made, the oral appliance will fit both comfortably and securely in your unique mouth.
+Because it is custom-made, the oral appliance will fit both comfortably and securely in your unique mouth.

 It will not disrupt your sleep, so patients are more likely to continue using it and find relief from their symptoms.
 Schedule a consultation with your dentist if you would like treatment for your snoring and sleep apnea.